Sometimes, I just can’t keep my mouth shut. Or my hands off the keyboard. Elitist Asshattery* is one of the things that do that to me.

 Well.
 You can find Elitist Asshats in most writers’ groups.
-They pretend to be normal people with a reasonable level of empathy and understanding for their fellow writer, but they aren’t.
+They pretend to be normal people with reasonable levels of empathy and understanding for their fellow writers, but they aren’t.
 They’re douchebags with an unhealthy obsession with grammar, spelling, and punctuation.
 And they make no exception for people who haven’t had access to the same level of education as they have; nor for those who struggle with neurological challenges such as dyslexia.

 Before you jump to conclusions about what I’m really saying, let’s be clear:

 No, poorly edited books usually don’t sell very well.
 And yes, you want your finished product to be as perfect as can be.